Apr 10 2023

 We expect this tool to change and improve over time, and we track these changes at three levels.

 Each pathway has a version history accessible in the tool that is maintained using semantic versioning.
-A major version change (e.g., v1.0 to v2.0) signifies that a pathway has been updated in a way that affects the VCL rating.
-A minor version change is used to reflect conceptual changes to a pathway that do not affect the VCL (e.g., v1.0 to v2.0).
+A major version change (e.g., v1.0 to v2.0) signifies that a pathway has been updated in a way that affects the VCL rating or meaningfully changed the scope of CDR approaches considered within a pathway.
+A minor version change is used to reflect conceptual changes to a pathway that do not affect the VCL (e.g., v1.0 to v1.10).
 We do not use patch version changes.

 Each component has a revision history accessible in the tool that captures the date and justification for any edits.
 Component revisions may be reflected in the pathway versioning if they represent conceptual changes or impact a pathway’s VCL.
 Smaller component revisions, like typo correction or syntax improvement, may not be captured in a corresponding pathway version change.